Filter Bar in Blazor DataGrid Component

-By setting the AllowFiltering to true, the filter bar row will render next to the header, which allows you to filter data.
+By defining the AllowFiltering to true, then filter bar row will be rendered next to header which allows you to filter data.
 You can filter the records with different expressions depending upon the column type.

 Filter bar expressions